 Summer is almost here.
 With the weather getting warmer and the days longer, it’s time to start planning your summertime activities!
 One of our favorite budget-friendly things to do this season is camping.
+And having perfect campgrounds for every camper around the Halifax area makes it that much easier!
 You don’t have to go far to find a perfect little getaway spot to pitch your tent and get a campfire going.

 We’ve come up with a list of our favorite places to go camping around the Halifax area.
 Whether you call Halifax your home, or you’re just coming by for a visit, there’s a campground for every taste.